Brewers acquire left-hander Dallas Keuchel from Mariners for cash

 Milwaukee traded 2021 NL Cy Young Award winner Corbin Burnes to the Baltimore Orioles before the season and knew going into the year that two-time All-Star Brandon Woodruff wouldn’t pitch at all in 2024 while recovering from offseason shoulder surgery.

-Wade Miley and Robert Gasser have since been lost for the season due to shoulder injuries.
+Wade Miley and Robert Gasser have undergone Tommy John surgery and will miss the rest of the season.
 Other Brewers pitchers on the injured list include Joe Ross (lower back), Jakob Junis (right shoulder), DL Hall (left knee), Taylor Clarke (toe), JB Bukauskas (right lat) and two-time All-Star closer Devin Williams (back).

+Hoby Milner, normally a left-handed reliever, started Milwaukee’s 3-1 victory over the Texas Rangers on Tuesday as an opener and became the 13th different Brewers pitcher to start a game this season.
+That matches the Miami Marlins for the highest total of any major league team.

+In other moves Tuesday, the Brewers transferred Gasser to the 60-day injured list, selected right-hander Joel Kuhnel from Triple-A Nashville and optioned right-hander Carlos Rodriguez to Nashville.

 ©2024 Cox Media Group